OlsenSM91/WG-CW-IsolatedDeviceAlert/README.md

 - `docker-compose.yml` – Compose service wiring with environment loading and persistent state volume.

 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of The Unlicense License.
 See [LICENSE](LICENSE) for details.